Hampden Art Study Center

 Welcome to the Hampden Art Study Center at the University of Denver!

-The new Hampden Art Study Center (HASC) is DU’s first facility designed for the storage, examination and preparation of artworks in an educational setting.
-It provides a secure climate-controlled space for access to and care of the University of Denver Art Collections.
-Collections management staff, including graduate students of the School of Art and Art History, now have a dedicated and secure workspace in which to research, handle, catalog, photograph and manage DU art holdings.
-Altogether there are over 3000 cataloged artworks located at the HASC!
+The Hampden Art Study Center (HASC) is DU’s first facility designed for the storage, examination, and preparation of artworks in an educational setting.
+It provides a secure, climate-controlled space for access to and care of the University of Denver Art Collections.
+The HASC provides our staff and students a dedicated and secure workspace in which to research, handle, catalog, photograph, and manage DU art holdings.
+Altogether, there are over 8000 cataloged artworks located at the HASC!

 Housed in 4000 square feet of newly renovated space off-campus, the HASC includes these spaces: